papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/para-to-system.md

 ## Introduction

-While establishing HRMP channels between regular parachains involves a two-step request and acceptance procedure, opening channels with system parachains follows a more straightforward approach.
+While establishing Horizontal Relay-routed Message Passing (HRMP) channels between regular parachains involves a two-step request and acceptance procedure, opening channels with system parachains follows a more straightforward approach.

 System parachains are specialized chains that provide core functionality to the Polkadot network.
 Examples include Asset Hub for cross-chain asset transfers and Bridge Hub for connecting to external networks.
 Given their critical role, establishing communication channels with these system parachains has been optimized for efficiency and ease of use.

-Any parachain can establish a bi-directional channel with a system chain through a single operation, requiring just one XCM message from the parachain to the relay chain.
+Any parachain can establish a bidirectional channel with a system chain through a single operation, requiring just one XCM message from the parachain to the relay chain.

 ## Prerequisites

 To successfully complete this process, you'll need to have the following in place:

 - Access to a blockchain network consisting of:
-    1. A relay chain
+    - A relay chain
-    2. A parachain
+    - A parachain
-    3. An Asset Hub system chain
+    - An Asset Hub system chain
 - A wallet containing enough funds to cover transaction fees on each of the participating chains

 ## Procedure for Establishing HRMP Channel